Darshan2/Instagram_clone/README.md

 </p>

 User can also take photo and share it with others.
-<br>User can chat with mutually(user1 follows user2, user2 also follow user1) followed users
+<br>User can chat with mutually(user1 follows user2, user2 also follow user1) followed users.
 <br><br>

 ### 3. Search feed